mozilla/mozmill/mozprocess/README.md

 # mozprocess

-mozprocess provides process management in an OS-transparent interface.
+mozprocess provides python process management via an operating system and platform transparent interface to Mozilla platforms of interest.
 Mozprocess aims to ensure the ability to robustly terminate a process on Windows, OS X, and Linux.
 Mozprocess utilizes and extends `subprocess.Popen` to these ends